Sustainable Procurement Program

 Objectives

-DoD’s Sustainable Procurement Program (SPP) reduces both life-cycle costs and the impact of DoD activities on the environment.
+DoD’s SPP reduces both life-cycle costs and the impact of DoD activities on personnel and on the environment.
 DoD’s SPP aims to:

-• Educate appropriate DoD employees on requirements, roles and responsibilities, and opportunities
+• Educate appropriate DoD employees on procurement requirements, roles and responsibilities, and opportunities

 • Reduce solid and hazardous waste generation

-• Expand markets for green products and services
+• Expand markets for sustainable products and services

 Management

-DoD’s SPP is jointly management by the Deputy Assistant Secretary of Defense for Energy, Installations, and Environment (DASD(EI&E)) and the Director, Defense Procurement & Acquisition Policy, (USD(AT&L)/DPAP).
-More information is available on the DASD(EI&E) and DPAP websites.
+DoD’s SPP is jointly management by the Assistant Secretary of Defense for Energy, Installations, and Environment (ASD(EI&E)) and the Principal Director of Defense Pricing, Contracting, and Acquisition Policy (DPCAP) within the Officer of the Under Secretary of Defense for Acquisition and Sustainment (USD(A&S)).
+More information is available on the ASD(EI&E) and DPCAP websites.

 • Planning